Community Support Facilitator - Taranaki

 Has excellent communication, networking and administrative skills, including data entry and case management.

 Ability to advocate in a variety of settings and liaising with primary health services

 A non-judgmental approach, with a positive attitude and respect towards everyone

 Proactively links people to opportunities which support them to work towards and achieve their personal aspirations

 Ability to develop and maintain relationships with key stakeholders and partners in the community

-A current full driver’s license and first aid certificate
+Have a current driver’s license and first aid certificate.